nguyensjsu/sp19-202-rocket-202/README.md

 3. Develop pie chart code in order to show it on Chart screen.
 4. Create tab icon for Chart screen.
 5. Use Strategy design pattern to get record.csv data into relevant statistic csv file.
-6. Use Strategy design pattern to generate Expense/Income/Monthly screen on Chart screen.
+6. Use Template design pattern to generate Expense/Income/Monthly screen on Chart screen.
 7. Complete overall class diagram.
+8. Create gif for each person demo.
-8. As a role of XP value "Feedback", I always test the program.
+9. As a role of XP value "Feedback", I always test the program.
 If I find bug, I told it to my team mates and communicated with them.

 ### Xingchen Kang